 The centers for Medicare and Medicaid Services includes recreation therapy in the mix of treatment and rehabilitation services used to determine federal compliance in skilled nursing, rehabilitation (physical and psychiatric), and long term care facilities.

 Recreation Therapy serves Veterans across the continuum of care including Tele-Rehabilitation.

 Recreation Therapy serves as an integral member of interdisciplinary patient treatment teams.

 The Centers for Medicare and Medicaid Services includes recreation therapy in the mix of treatment and rehabilitation services used to determine federal compliance in skilled nursing, rehabilitation (physical and psychiatric), and long term care facilities.

 Recreation Therapy is woven within the compliance standards for Joint Commission and for the Commission on Accreditation of Rehabilitation Facilities.

-National Programs and Events
+National Veterans Sports Programs and Special Events

 Each year, VA sponsors six national events for U.S. military Veterans served by VA medical facilities nationwide.
 Each program enhances the physical, psycho-social, and emotional well-being of Veterans who participate.
 Veterans involved in these events and the hundreds of VA employees and volunteers who support them each year all share a strong sense of purpose and camaraderie.